Why you should build new?

 - Energy efficiency.
-New homes must meet a 6-star energy efficiency rating, which may reduce your energy consumption and lower your cost of living.
+New homes must meet a 6-star energy efficiency rating, which may reduce your energy consumption and lower your costs of heating and cooling.

 - Less maintenance.
 New homes require less ongoing maintenance than older, established homes.

-- Six year warranty.
-You have the peace of mind that your home is covered by the home warranty insurance scheme for six years, covering structural defects and two years for non-structural defects.
+- Statutory warranties.
+You have the peace of mind that your home is covered by a home warranty insurancescheme or fidelity fund, covering structural defects for six years, and two years for non-structural defects.

 Once you make your decision, you are ready to move to the next step in the building process - finding land.

 Here are some good reasons why you might choose to extend or renovate your existing home:

 - Save money on selling and moving costs.
 If you decide to stay in your home and renovate, you will savemoney on conveyancing/legal fees, real estate agent's commission and advertising/marketing fees, andremovalist fees.

 - Improve value of your home.
 Extending or renovating your house will add more value and improve yourlifestyle.